 Intermediate and Advanced Certification build on the work done at the basic level and allow the librarian to explore these topic areas in more depth.
 Once a certification level is achieved, the librarian is required to attend or complete 5 classes, webinars or workshops each year to maintain that level.
 School Library Media Specialists and Ed Techs can use these courses toward recertification.

-If you have any questions, please contact Stephanie Zurinski via the Contact Us page.
+If you have any questions, please contact Jared Leadbetter via the Contact Us page.